awslabs/aws-sdk-swift/reference/0.x/AWSDirectoryService/DirectoryClient.md

 ### `createMicrosoftAD(input:completion:)`

 Creates a Microsoft AD directory in the Amazon Web Services Cloud.
-For more information, see <a href="https:​//docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html">Managed Microsoft AD in the Directory Service Admin Guide.
+For more information, see [Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html) in the Directory Service Admin Guide.
 Before you call CreateMicrosoftAD, ensure that all of the required permissions have been explicitly granted through a policy.
-For details about what permissions are required to run the CreateMicrosoftAD operation, see <a href="http:​//docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">Directory Service API Permissions:​ Actions, Resources, and Conditions Reference.
+For details about what permissions are required to run the CreateMicrosoftAD operation, see [Directory Service API Permissions: Actions, Resources, and Conditions Reference](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html).

 ``` swift
 public func createMicrosoftAD(input: CreateMicrosoftADInput, completion: @escaping (ClientRuntime.SdkResult<CreateMicrosoftADOutputResponse, CreateMicrosoftADOutputError>) -> Void)